PMG-Pernik-RKV/NitroClubsEU/README.md

 # NitroClubsEU
-Arduino based educational mobile robot source code.
+Arduino based educational mobile robot - source code, links and materials.

-This is our repository!
+This is repository of PMG-Pernik!

 The official site of nitroclubs project is here: https://nitroclubs.eu/